NickDelfino/usbilltrack/README.md

 ## Live Demo

-To see how these ideas work in practice check out [usbilltrack.com](http://usbilltrack.com).
+To see how these ideas work in practice check out [the site](https://billtrack-gov.herokuapp.com).
 This sample project is its base.